AVAILABLE BY APPOINTMENT ONLY, Call: 703-246-7100 TTY 711.

 Required School Vaccines

-The Fairfax County Health Department offers school-required immunizations at the Joseph Willard Health Center free of charge.
+The Fairfax County Health Department offers school-required immunizations at the Health Department clinics free of charge.
 Please call ahead to make an appointment.
-Several community clinics will also take place in spring and summer 2020, see list above.

 At your appointment, bring the following items: